 “It’s a tricky story—it’s someone that we—he deserves to have that story told, but we also don’t want it to become something grim.
 I thought they did a really great job of celebrating who he was and what he meant up there while he wanted to be back out at his cabin but he wasn’t able to,” Gara said.

 Bob was, of course, a central participant in this process, and “was incredibly open and honest about what he was going through,” Gara added.
 “For us it’s not really about the details of his medical condition, but it’s about how he’s feeling and what this means to him as he looks back on his life, and the legacy that he leaves behind.
 He’s incredibly proud.
 He’s a kid from New Jersey who could have had a very small, common life and he took on this challenge—went up to Alaska to try to be a trapper and then figured out how to do it.”

-Watch one of the scenes which celebrates Bob.
-It follows Heimo Korth as he goes to Bob’s cabin to retrieve a few items, and there, Heimo reflects on life and death:
+One scene follows Heimo Korth as he goes to Bob’s cabin to retrieve a few items, and there, Heimo reflects on life and death.

 Discovery’s Gara said that the show will stay with Nancy and Bob’s daughter Talicia “a little bit after Bob passes.
 This production has such a strong bond with these characters and they … told their stories really honestly and respectfully throughout the run of the series, so they have a level of honesty and openness that’s unusual.
 I think that’s why people who love the show connect to it so strongly,” he said.

 Besides the loss of one of its central characters, season four of The Last Alaskans is focused on how “the younger generation becomes much more prominent this year, in every storyline.”